csatuic/cs361-website/docs/labs/lab10.md

     http://beej.us/guide/bgnet/.
 You should definitely read this guide.
     Go read it now.

-2. Open `homework5.c` and locate the main function.
-We will go through this line by line and discuss the network functions it uses.
-Please read the actual main function as well as my description here - main contains many helpful comments describing the details of what we are doing.
+2. Open `server.c` and locate the main function.
+We will go through the important steps that this code takes to set up a listening server socket.
+    While this is mostly boilerplate that doesn't change much from one implementation to another, it's important to understand the purpose of each of these network function calls.

 3. The first thing we do is get the port number from the command line arguments, and convert it from a string to an integer using the atoi function.
 (Use "man atoi" to find out more about this function.)

     ```c
-    int port = atoi(argv[1]);
+    port = atoi(argv[1]);
     ```

 4. Next we need to create a socket for clients to connect to our webserver.
-We pass in parameters specifying we want an IPv6 socket, and that it should be streaming (i.e. TCP).
+    This is all abstracted away in the `Open_listenfd` function from `csapp.c`, so let's take a look inside it. `Open_listenfd` (with an uppercase O) performs some simple error handling, so let's take a look at `open_listenfd(int port)` from `csapp.c`.
+The first important thing it does is create a socket:

     ```c
-    int server_sock = socket(AF_INET6, SOCK_STREAM, 0);
+    if ((listenfd = socket(AF_INET, SOCK_STREAM, 0)) < 0)
     ```

+    These options cause the operating system to set up a reliable in order bytestream using an IPv4 address.

 5. Now, we need to set the socket options to allow reusing the port instantly after the socket is closed.
 To disable the wait time for rebinding the socket, we set the following socket options:

     ```c
-    retval = setsockopt(server_sock, SOL_SOCKET, SO_REUSEADDR, &reuse_true, sizeof(reuse_true));
+    setsockopt(listenfd, SOL_SOCKET, SO_REUSEADDR, (const void *)&optval,
+                 sizeof(int))
     ```

     Visit the man page of `setsockopt` to understand what each of the function parameters mean.

 5. Next, we bind our socket to a port.
-Here we're saying our socket is IPv6, and that it should use our port number.
+Here we're saying our socket is IPv4, that it should listen on any available address, and that it should use our port number.

     ```c
-    struct sockaddr_in6 addr;   // internet socket address data structure
+    bzero((char *)&serveraddr, sizeof(serveraddr));
+    serveraddr.sin_family = AF_INET;
-    addr.sin6_family = AF_INET6;
+    serveraddr.sin_addr.s_addr = htonl(INADDR_ANY);
-    addr.sin6_port = htons(port); // byte order is significant
-    addr.sin6_addr = in6addr_any; // listen to all interfaces
-    retval = bind(server_sock, (struct sockaddr*)&addr, sizeof(addr));
+    serveraddr.sin_port = htons((unsigned short)port);
+    if (bind(listenfd, (SA *)&serveraddr, sizeof(serveraddr)) < 0) return -1;
     ```

 6. Now we have to actual listen to our socket, in case anyone tries to connect to us.
 We do this like so:

     ```c
-    retval = listen(server_sock, BACKLOG);
+    listen(listenfd, LISTENQ) < 0)
     ```

-7. If anyone connects to us, we're going to accept the connection, and create a new socket to talk to them on.
-We do this so we can continue listening for connections on our existing socket.
-This means our existing socket, which were listening on, keeps its port number, and people can still connect to us using that port number.
+7. Now we can return to `server.c`.
+Here is where we will see our main "event loop" (shown below).
+The call to `Select()` will instruct the operating system to put our process to sleep until ANY of the file descriptors in `pool.ready_set` has new data to receive.
+Once any of them have data for us, then we can process it, do what we need to do based on that new data, and go back to sleep.

+    One special thing about `Select` and server sockets in particular is that we included the `listenfd` in the read set, even though we'll never specifically `recv` from it.
+This is because server sockets are special: they show up as "readable" when a client has connected and thus we can call `accept()` on that file descriptor to create a new file descriptor which we can use to communicte with a new client.

     ```c
-    sock = accept(server_sock, (struct sockaddr*) &remote_addr, &socklen);
-    ```

-8. At the end of the program, we also need to close the file descriptor of the socket to allow other sockets to bind to the address later.
-If the socket keeps on listening, the system will keep continuing to accept connections on this the socket.
-    To close the socket, you need to do is uncomment the following line:

-    ```c
-    close(server_sock);
+    while (1) {
+        /* Wait for listening/connected descriptor(s) to become ready */
+        pool.ready_set = pool.read_set;
+        pool.nready = Select(pool.maxfd + 1, &pool.ready_set, NULL, NULL, NULL);

+        /* If listening descriptor ready, add new client to pool */
+        if (FD_ISSET(listenfd, &pool.ready_set)) {
+        connfd = Accept(listenfd, (SA *)&clientaddr, &clientlen);
+        add_client(connfd, &pool);
+        }
+        // perform the relevant protocol steps for each FD that has bytes available
+        check_clients(&pool);
+    }
     ```

 9. Answer the questions on socket programming on Gradescope.